Sarahon/docs/src/en/ss14-by-example/adding-a-simple-bikehorn.md

 Normally, you would want to search through the codebase and ask some other coders to see whether a component/system that does this already exists.
 In this case, ```EmitSoundOnUse``` *does indeed exist* in the main SS14 codebase.
 But for the sake of this tutorial, we'll pretend it doesn't and try to implement it ourselves!
 ```

 **To start off**, let's make a simple clown horn prototype.
-I will make a new file called ```clown_horn.yml``` and add it to the ```Resources\Prototypes\Entities\Objects``` folder.
+I will make a new file called ```clown_horn.yml``` and add it to the ```Resources/Prototypes/Goobstation/Entities/Objects/Fun/``` folder.

 ![](https://i.imgur.com/qR0QzqA.png)

-Might want to organize that into the "Fun" folder later, but organization is up to you and your codebase!

 Now let's fill out the prototype with a basic clown horn.
-Because we don't yet have a dedicated SS14 prototype editor, many people usually just copy a similar prototype and modify it to their needs.
+Because we don't yet have a dedicated GS14 prototype editor, many people usually just copy a similar prototype and modify it to their needs.

 ```yaml
 - type: entity